skalable-samples/KotlinJS-Global-Stylesheet-with-Kotlin-Styled/README.md

 ## Going Global

-Applying global styles can have a huge range of benifits for your project.
+Applying global styles can have a huge range of benefits for your project.
 You can decide default styles and fonts for your basic tags such as `p` or `h1` `h2` etc.

 To add a global style for your project there are a few approaches.
 What we tend to prefer @sKalable is [SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle) - _"A class should have only one reason to change"_